Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 It is recommended to use a 75-ohm coaxial cable to transmit digital transmissions because this will help avoid errors in the signal.

-However, there’s nothing to stop you from using any RCA cable that you happen to have lying around – like a composite video cable.
+However, nothing stops you from using any RCA cable you have lying around – like a composite video cable.
+It should give you a working signal.

-How to Extend a Coaxial Digital Audio Cable
+How to Extend the Cable

 What can you do if your digital coaxial audio cable is too short?

 Can you extend a digital audio coaxial cable?
+Yes, it’s easy.

 All you need is to buy a female-to-female RCA adapter, which is also known as a coupler:

-Of course, you will also need another coaxial cable to connect to the other side of the coupler – so if you already have a second coaxial cable, that’s great.
+Of course, you will also need another coaxial cable to connect to the other side of the coupler.
+So, if you already have a second coaxial cable, that’s great.

-Then, just connect the two cables with a single coupler, and you will be good to go.
+Then, connect the two cables with a single coupler, and you will be good to go.

 Will this degrade the audio performance?